ARTICLE

 A heavy-weight deck, full of meanings and deeply rooted in ancient designs and worldviews.

 Cards of Pierpont-Morgan Bergamo collection from the XV c.The Pierpont Morgan-Bergamo cards collection was made in 1451, approximately.
-Like the Ace of Cups and the Knight of Swords display, Scapini's minor arcana (Ace to X) are all painted in creme color and include flowers and vineyards designs.
-Scapini's major arcana and court figures also show golden backgrounds which follow a 3-row and 3-column grid, always with that background wall and a floor, as it can be appreciated in the Knight of the collection (exceptions are The World XXI, with no ground, and the Queen of coins, the only card with two backgrounds).
+As the Ace of Cups and the Knight of Swords display, Scapini's minor arcana (Ace to X) are all painted in creme color and include flowers and vineyards designs.
+Scapini's major cards and court figures also show golden backgrounds which follow a 3-row and 3-column grid distribution, always with the mentioned background wall and a floor, as it can be appreciated in the Knight of the collection (exceptions are The World XXI, with no ground, and the Queen of Coins, the only card with two backgrounds).

 Card of the Tarot of Mantegna

-Charity card of Mantegna's Tarot.
-It belongs to group B (geniouses and virtues).
-All of the virtues are next to an animal figure (a pelycan in card 38, that nurtures its pups with its own blood).
+Charity card (38) of Mantegna's Tarot belongs to group B (geniouses and virtues).
+All of the virtues are next to an animal figure (a pelycan in this case, that nurtures its pups with its own blood).

-About the Mantegna's Tarot, it seems it had inspired The Medieval Tarot's (TMT) drawings, too.
-But the Mantegna is based on a specific worldview, with cards motives going much beyond Scapini's Tarot mundane life.
+About the Mantegna's Tarot, it seems it had inspired The Medieval Tarot's drawings (TMT), too.
+But the Mantegna is based on a specific worldview, with cards motifs going much beyond Scapini's Tarot mundane life.
 The Mantegna was made between 1465 and 1470 (contemporary to Visconti-Sforza's deck) and has been attributed to Andrea Mantegna, Baccio Baldini (goldsmith and engraver) and other artists related to Francesco del Cossa (all of them from the Italian School of Ferrara).
 The school's style in the Renaissance Age displayed emaciated bodies and faces, of static and painful expressions.

 Mantegna's deck is made of two series of 50 cards each, grouped in 5 sets according to the subjects they refer to.
-Group A (cards 41 to 50) refers to the 7 planets known by those times, the octave sphere (fixed stars), the Primum Mobile (First Cause) and the Prima Causa (God).
-Group B (cards 31 to 40) portrays geniuses and virtues.
-Group C (cards 21 to 30) reflects the 7 liberal arts, along with Philosophy, Poetry and Theology.
-Group D (cards 11 to 20) shows the 9 muses of arts and Apollo.
-And Group E (cards 1 to 10) represents the medieval social hierarchy, from beggar to Emperor and Pope.
+Group A (cards 41-50) refers to the 7 planets known by those times, the octave sphere (fixed stars), the Primum Mobile (First Cause) and the Prima Causa (God).
+Group B (cards 31-40) portrays geniuses and virtues.
+Group C (cards 21-30) reflects the 7 liberal arts, along with Philosophy, Poetry and Theology.
+Group D (cards 11-20) shows the 9 muses of arts, and Apollo.
+And Group E (cards 1-10) represents the medieval social hierarchy, from beggar to Emperor and Pope.

 Card The Chariot VII of The Medieval Tarot by Luigi Scapini